The Event Log #

 |---|---|---|

-RunStarted | run.started | Full run context: DUT, product, operator, config snapshots |
+RunStarted | run.started | Full run context: UUT, part, operator, config snapshots |

 RunEnded | run.ended | Run outcome |

-RunMaterialized | run.materialized | Parquet file written; ready for downstream consumers (defined but not currently in the Event discriminated union). |
+RunMaterialized | run.materialized | Emitted after the run's Parquet file is durably written; signals that the run is ready for downstream consumers |

-Slot (2 events — multi-DUT) #
+Slot (2 events — multi-UUT) #

 | Event | Type String | Description |